intodevelopment/nightlight/README.md

 ## Release Notes

+## 1.2.0

+* Bug fix: when the time to switch themes was missed because your computer was in standby mode, it would only switch themes when a new window was opened.

 ## 1.1.0

 * New feature: toggle between day and night theme using keyboard shortcut ctrl+alt+n (or of course set your own through settings).